come-maiz/ipfs-snap/README.md

     $ sudo snap install ipfs --edge

-Note that this is an edge release, so it's available there only for brave early adpoters that would like to help testing it.
+Note that this is an edge release, so it's available there only for brave early adopters that would like to help testing it.

 ## Build